 The finished product was drinkable, but still thicker than the smoothie made by the Vitamix 5200.

 Ranking next in terms of importance, our Ice metric takes responsibility for 20% of the total score and was one of our favorites to test.
 This metric consisted of two tests: crushing ice only and blending a margarita.
-The Cuisinart crushed it, earning the highest score possible and tying with a few other models, as shown in the chart below.
+The Cuisinart crushed it, earning the highest score possible and tying with a few other models.

 We followed the manufacturer's directions for crushing ice and the Hurricane Pro rose to the occasion.
 This blender crushed all of the ice without difficulty and didn't even require us to use the "Pulse" function.
 This appliance also produced a stunning blended margarita that was extremely well-blended and incredibly smooth.
 To do this, we ran the blender at speed 10 for 45-90 seconds, per the instructions.

 On par with our Ice metric, our Convenience metric is also responsible for 20% of the overall score.
 We rated each product if it is dishwasher-safe, if the pitcher could adequately dry when placed on the motor base, whether or not each appliance has a digital timer or preset functions, and their labeling, as well as the difficulty in washing the components by hand and removing the lid.
-The Cuisinart again scored very well, earning a 7 out of 10 and tying for the top spot, as shown below.
+The Cuisinart again scored very well, tying for the top spot.

 The Cuisinart is all set for the dishwasher, with the pitcher, blades, and lid all completely fine being put in the dishwasher.
 The pitcher is large enough to wash easily by hand and can be placed back on the base to dry.
 This model has a digital timer and a handful of presets, like Clean, Soup, Smoothies, and Ice Crush.
 You also have the option of selecting Fruit or Green for the smoothie preset.
 The presets are clearly labeled and easy to understand.